CraftTweaker/CraftTweaker-Documentation/docs/mods/ThermalSeries/Alchemical_Imbuer.md

 #### Add Recipe

-The following script will add a recipe that will output 250 mB of Lava by brewing 250 mB of Water, using a Cookie as a catalyst, and consuming 500 RF.
+The following script will add a recipe that will output 250 mB of Lava by Brewing 250 mB of Water, using a Cookie as a catalyst, and consuming 500 RF.

 ```zenscript
 // <recipetype:thermal:brewer>.addRecipe(String name, IFluidStack output, IIngredient ingredient, IFluidStack fluidInput, int energy);